-Sean Manners has a background in arts and design.
-He became interested in the arts at a very young age and has been involved for over forty years.
+Sean Manners’s arts background started at a very young age and he has been involved for over forty years.
 Presenting puppet shows, running art activities, and facilitating public and community art projects in the UK and Australia.

 Building puppets from the age of six, Sean had his own seven person puppet company by the time he entered High School.
 He toured with Norwich Puppet Theatre, one of UK’s leading puppet companies, before coming to Australia.

 After travelling Australia with his wife Mandy, dog Tessa, and a Punch and Judy show, Sean worked in the Theatre Media department at Charles Sturt University, Bathurst.
 Whilst there he had the opportunity to work with Welfare State International, a world leading celebratory theatre company.

 Sean has worked throughout Australia in communities, festivals, schools, vacation care centres, community gardens, art galleries and libraries.
 He now focuses on working in his home state of Tasmania.